 - Student research component

-Teaching takes place at the Easter Bush campus, home to three animal hospitals, state-of-the-art teaching facilities and the world-renowned Roslin Institute.
+Teaching takes place at the Easter Bush campus, home to:

 We also have links with Edinburgh Zoo and African wildlife projects.

-You will have an opportunity for short laboratory based research placements, usually over the summer months after completion of Year 3.
+You will also have opportunities to complete short laboratory-based research placements, usually over the summer after Year 3.